prabhu43/website/content/blog/container-from-scratch.md

 ![](/gif/container-run.gif)

-Similarly lets create a process using `/bin/bash` and assign a dedicated hostname for that container.
+Similarly let's create a process using `/bin/bash` and assign a dedicated hostname for that container.
 But changing the hostname inside the container, changed the hostname of the host machine as well.

 ![](/gif/container-hostname.gif)